Home » Testing and Assessment » Assessment Of, For and As Learning: The Main Differences & Principles

 Assessment FOR learning embeds assessment processes throughout the teaching and learning process.
 It includes both quantitative and qualitative data.

-During assessment for learning teachers know where their students are in terms of their learning and check their progress.
+During assessment for learning, teachers know where their students are in terms of their learning and check their progress.

-Students are guided on what they are expected to learn and what quality work looks like.
+Students are guided by what they are expected to learn and what quality work looks like.
 As the unit progresses, the teacher and student work together to assess the student’s knowledge, what she or he needs to learn to improve and extend this knowledge, and how the student can best get to that point (formative assessment).
 Assessment for learning occurs at all stages of the learning process.

 The ultimate purpose of assessment for learning is to create self-regulated learners who can leave school able and confident to continue learning throughout their lives.